-With a motto of “Twice the Fun for Half the Price,” you know you’re going to have the time of your life without spending a fortune on Blackbeard’s Cruises.
-For USD $995, the Morning Star and the Sea Explore spend one week cruising the Bahamas.
-En route, you’ll enjoy an all-inclusive holiday, meaning all diving, meals and rum (to fit the pirate theme) are included.
-Accommodations are dorm-style, but this only serves to aid the camaraderie found on board.
+With unexpected Maldives itineraries that are custom-built based on weather conditions and marine life season, you know you’re going to have the time of your life without spending a fortune on Horizon III.
+For around USD $1,700, this liveaboard spends one week cruising the Maldives.
+En route, you’ll enjoy an all-inclusive holiday, meaning all diving, meals and accommodation are included.
+Plus, a variety of well-equipped, private cabins are available.

 4. Duyung Baru